Lolindhir/PnP/src/assets/rules/classes/Wizard.md

 ### Level 20: Signature Spells
 Choose two level 3 spells in your spellbook as your signature spells.
-You always have these spells prepared, and you can cast each of them once at level 3 without expending a spell slot.
-When you do so, you can't cast them in this way again until you finish a Short or Long Rest.
-To cast either spell at a higher level, you must expen
+You always have these spells prepared, and you can cast each of them once per Adventuring Day at level 3 without expending a spell slot.
+Also twice during that time, you can restore your free casting of them when you finish a Short Rest.
+To cast either spell at a higher level, you must expend a spell slot.